Priyanshu-2005/GradLink/README.md

 ## 🌟 Features

-- **👤 User Registration & Login:** Quick and secure signup with college affiliation. so commit and make a pr as soon.
+- **👤 User Registration & Login:** Quick and secure signup with college affiliation.
 - **💬 Social Feed:** Share updates and engage with content from other alumni.
 - **🔗 Follow System:** Connect and manage relationships with other users.
 - **📨 Chat Functionality:** Private messaging for meaningful conversations with mutual followers.